houdiniproject/react-i18n-currency-input/README.md

 ### Why did you fork react-currency-input?
 [react-currency-input](https://github.com/jsillitoe/react-currency-input/blob/master/test/index.spec.js) is a really great library and most of the code in react-i18n-currency-input is a fairly direct copy from react-currency-input.  react-i18n-currency-input would not exist without react-currency-input.

 That said, I had one major issue when using react-currency-input: it doesn't use the [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
-The future of the Houdini Project demands that have a consistent, reliable way to do internationalization of currency amounts.
+The future of the Houdini Project demands we that have a consistent, reliable way to do internationalization of currency amounts.
 The best way to do so it to use the ECMAScript Internationalization and "outsource" internationalization to a reliable source.

 Given this along with the more minor issues of react-currency-input being seemingly unmaintained and not having a Typescript API, it seems like it makes sense to go in a different direction.